 The 6 Most Dangerous Jobs for Ohio Workers

-While the good news is that Ohio workers are injured on the job less often than employees in many other states, it is also true that employees do experience injuries and fall ill every day.
+While the good news is that Ohio workers are injured on the job less often than employees in many other states, employees experience injuries and fall ill every day.
 For Ohio workers, these are the jobs most often associated with workplace injury and illness:

 - Transportation/Material Moving– Spending long hours on the road and dealing with moving heavy cargo makes careers in transportation riskier for workers.
-UPS, FedEx, and Amazon, as well as a number of other trucking and shipping companies, employ large numbers of Ohio workers moving goods from warehousing to businesses and private homes.
+UPS, FedEx, and Amazon, and several other trucking and shipping companies, employ large numbers of Ohio workers moving goods from warehousing to businesses and private homes.

 - Agriculture and Natural Resources – Agricultural, forestry, fishing, and hunting work was related to the highest percentage of job-related injuries in 2015.
 Ohio is covered by over 8 million acres of forest and about 14 million acres of operated farmland, creating a large share of employees at risk for injury through machinery, elements, and transportation.

-- Construction – In addition to the dangers posed by travel and movement around job sites, construction workers also experience more frequent injury and death due to slips, trips, and falls.
+- Construction – besides the dangers posed by travel and movement around job sites, construction workers also experience more frequent injury and death due to slips, trips, and falls.
 The busy nature of a job site and the physical work create specific risks.

-- Management – Upper-level employment often entails a significant amount of travel to meetings and conferences.
+- Management – Upper-level employment often entails significant travel to meetings and conferences.
 With frequent travel comes the risk of vehicle accidents, and transportation injuries were high among managers when viewed among other jobs.
-Even in office settings, there are employment risks, and Ohio is home to a number of large corporate headquarters or main offices, including Nationwide Insurance, JP Morgan Chase, Limited Brands, and others.
+Even in office settings, there are employment risks, and Ohio is home to several large corporate headquarters or main offices, including Nationwide Insurance, JP Morgan Chase, Limited Brands, and others.

 - Production and Maintenance – In Ohio, manufacturing and maintenance jobs abound.
 In manufacturing and assembly plants like those at Honda and Whirlpool, work tasks can include lifting and transferring heavy objects, inspecting moving parts, cleaning equipment and goods, and other potentially risky duties.

 Despite the dedication of both employers and employees, work injury and illnesses do frequently occur in Ohio.
 If you have suffered an injury at work or a family member has died due to an injury or illness sustained at work, you may be eligible for Ohio workers’ compensation benefits.
-At Monast Law Office, attorney Jim Monast and his legal team protect the rights of employees and their families, and they work to ensure workers are able to obtain the medical care and compensation they deserve.
-Call our Upper Arlington office today, or take a moment to fill out the contact form on this page to find out how we may be able to help.
+At Monast Law Office, attorney Jim Monast and his legal team protect the rights of employees and their families, and they work to ensure workers can obtain the medical care and compensation they deserve.
+Call our Upper Arlington office today, or take a moment to fill out the contact form on this page to find out how we may help.